-Prerequisite: MUS 116, MUS 117, and/or permission of instructor Music composition in its beginning stages.
+Prerequisite: MUS 116, MUS 117, and/or permission of instructor

+Music composition in its beginning stages.
 Areas of concentration include organization of pitch, rhythm, and harmony from phrase to section to short form construction in tonal music; analysis of the common-practice period composers' repertoire; instruction in range, characteristics, and idiom of instruments and voice; and writing of small musical forms for simple media.
-Fee \$300.
+15 one hour lessons per semester.
 F, Sp

-MUS 151-165- Private Applied Music (1, arranged) Some sections are intended as college transfer courses; consult the Transfer

-Center for more details.
+MUS 151-165- Private Applied Music

+Some sections are intended as college transfer courses; consult the Transfer Center for more details.

 Prerequisite: Ability to read music notation or consent of instructor

-Minor instrument or voice; one half-hour lesson per week.
+Minor instrument or voice.
 Piano, 151; Voice, 153; Brass, 155; Woodwinds, 157; Strings, 159; Percussion, 161; Organ, 163; and Classical Guitar, 165.
 May be repeated once for credit; 15 half-hour lessons per semester with a minimum of one hour practice per day.
-Fee.
 F, Sp, S